 Paying for care is means tested.
 If you do not qualify for free care under HNS Continuing Care and need care in a care home, your Local Authority has a duty to financially assess you to see whether you need to pay for your own care or not - the so called Means Test.

-Local Authorities in England will only pay for care is they agree you need the care, and your savings and investments are less than currently £23,250 (2024-5) although under the last Government this was supposed to increase to £100.000 in October 2025.
+Local Authorities in England will only pay for care is they agree you need the care, and your savings and investments are less than currently £23,250 (2025-6).

-Assets included in this means test, not only includes the value of; ordinary savings accounts, ISA’s, shares, premium bonds, national savings as well as any investment properties you personally own, it will also include 50% of any jointly held assets and normally include the value of your main residence - unless your spouse, civil partner or partner will remain living in it.
+Assets included in this means test, not only includes the value of; ordinary savings accounts, ISA’s, shares, premium bonds, national savings but also any investment properties you personally own, it will also include 50% of any jointly held assets and if the person needing care is single, widowed or divorced and care is needed in a care home, it will also normally include the value of the main residence although if still married and their spouse, civil partner or if not married a long-term partner, or a relative who is over 60 or a dependent child under 18 will remain living at home, the value of this will be excluded.

 It is hardly surprising therefore, that many people have to pay for their own care.